About

 Serving suggestions

-These are amazingly delicious just the way they are!
-Room temperature or a little warm.
-The chocolate is just slightly melted and the dough has a lovely warmth from the spice.
-They are soft and fluffy, and I guarantee it’ll be impossible to stop at one! 🙂
+These are delicious just the way they are!
+The chocolate chips do harden if the buns are very cold, so they will taste better when warmed up just a little bit.
+Then the chocolate is just slightly melted and the dough has a lovely warmth from the spices.

 A hot cross buns split in half to show the fluffy, soft inside and the melted chocolate chips.